Why GIVA?

 Institutional Leadership

-Extreme poverty persists not because the wealth to address it is absent from the world, but because no sufficiently coherent standard has existed to direct a proportional share of that wealth toward it.
-GIVA exists to provide that standard—and to sustain the institutional community that upholds it.
+Extreme poverty persists because no sufficiently coherent standard has directed a proportionate share of global wealth toward it.
+GIVA exists to provide that standard—and to sustain the coordinating body that upholds it.

 Mobilisation